shmoergh/hog-moduleur/README.md

 # Hog Moduleur

 Fully analog DIY-friendly modular synth.
-This is project is under development.
+Project is under development.

 Follow the progress on [shmoergh.com](https://www.shmoergh.com/hog-moduleur/) — consider [subscribing to the newsletter](https://www.shmoergh.com/hog-moduleur/#/portal/signup) to get the latest updates in your inbox.